rpdelaney/l4d2-tourney-rules/rules.md

 ######2.1.3 Tiebreakers
 Ties will be broken by the following criteria, descending :

-1. The sum of conventional scores of the teams each participant has defeated, excluding the lowest and highest (higher is better).
-This is the [Buchholz-Median tiebreak][2], also known as "Modified Median".
+1. The sum of conventional scores of the teams each participant has played, excluding the lowest and highest (higher is better).
+This is the [Median-Buchholz tiebreak][2], also known as "Modified Median".
-2. The sum of conventional scores of the teams each participant has defeated.
+2. The sum of conventional scores of the teams each participant has played.
    This is the Sonnenborn-Berger tiebreak.
 3. The team that most recently had more points.
 This is the cumulative tiebreak.